virmundi/NewDataForManagers/documentstorage.md

 This is probably the most known of the document stores.
 It helped popularize the NoSQL movement (and some of the backlash against it).
 It is going strong through the efforts of the people at MongoDB, Inc.

-MongoDB uses a proprietary storage format called BSON (Binary JSON).
-It allows the system to more efficiently interact with the data as well as reduce storage size.

-MongoDB is centered around the cluster.
-It is rare to see community discussion around a single node MongoDB deploy.
-Often the recommend production configuration is three nodes: one master and two slaves.
-As a result you might have a larger upfront cost associated with the initial deployment.
+ MongoDB is deployed in 30 of the 100 largest companies in the world.
+Each iteration of the product brings new features and performance improvements.
+Most recently 2.6 brought about improved performance, better query planning and enhanced security integration for the enterprise such as LDAP.

+MongoDB, Inc and others provide service and support for both on-premise and cloud installations.
+There is also a vibrant community ready to answer questions in forums, IRC and Stack Overflow.

+For more information please visit [https://www.mongodb.org](https://www.mongodb.org).

 ## So How Would We Use This?

-### There Is No Spoon
+### First: There Is No Spoon
 Since this is a semi-technical book, I'm duty bound to have a Matrix reference.
 Neo talks to a little, white boy dressed as a Tibetan monk about the reality of cutlery.
 The child's goal was to impress upon Neo that his world view needed to shift in order to absorb reality of the Matrix.
 So too your baggage around modeling data from the RDBMS world.

 The first thing that you have to accept is that modeling a document store is different than relational modeling.
-Relational modeling uses normalization to link various tables together.
+Relational modeling uses normalization to knit various tables together.
 Let's look at a relational model for the person.
 There is a Person table with columns F_NAME VARCHAR(20), L_NAME VARCHAR(20, ID INT PK.
 There is an Address table with columns ID INT PK, STREET VARCHAR(20), CITY VARCHAR(30).
 Finally there is a PersonAddress table with columns P_ID FK, A_ID FK.
 If your application normally shows a person with their addresses, two joins are necessary Person -> PersonAddress <-Address.
-Given the domain rule that we show a person with their address a document might model like we saw above.
-Some documents might have a list of addresses.
-Some documents might have a single, non-list entry.
-The exact details are left up to the application it stores the information.
+Most likely you'll have a Person document with keys for `FNAME`, `LNAME and a list of Addresses.

 Modeling directly impacts the need for transactions.
-In the section on *Dropping ACID in order to FREE-BASE* we saw that ACID might not be necessary for my data functions.
+In the section on *Dropping ACID in order to FREE-BASE* we saw that ACID might not be necessary for many data functions.
 In the relational world adding a new address to a person, say their work address, requires modify two tables: Address and PersonAddress.
 To be safe, a transaction is started before the write and only completes when the database promises that it persistently wrote to the two tables.
 Contrast this behavior with a document change.
 We would essentially only PATCH (in REST parlance) the document.
 Transactions in every document store I've researched are ACID at the document level.
-Either the document is update in whole or its not.
-There is no partial state.
+The update either does or does not.
+There is no try.

 ### Daily OLTP Work
 Many companies find the modeling power of documents eases the *object-relational impedance mismatch*.
 If your in a JavaScript-all-the-way-down shop built on Node.js, there is no mismatch.
 Your developers work entirely in JSON.
 Clojure shops will experience the same benefit due to JSON being easily mapped into MAPs and VECTORs, etc.